fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ### Voice enablement

-In addition to licensing, your users must be "voice enabled."
+In addition to licensing, your users must have a Teams Calling Plan phone number assigned and be "voice enabled."

+To acquire and assign Teams Calling Plan phone numbers, see [Calling Plans for Office 365](calling-plans-for-office-365.md).

 To voice enable your users, you can use the Teams admin center or PowerShell.